LaVivien/CryptoSystem/README.md

 ## Background

-You will be implementing the well-known Merkle-Hellman Knapsack Cryptosystem algorithm in two ways: using a Doubly Linked List.
+You will be implementing the well-known Merkle-Hellman Knapsack Cryptosystem algorithm using a Doubly Linked List.
 This exercise will challenge you to use linked lists in a more complex way, and will also serve as an introduction to NP-Complete problems.

 ## Problem Statement